BrocoCYSEC/Uni-Material-CySec/README.md

 In some cases, the notes are divided in Weekly Clusters.
 If you want to go in chronological order, follow the indexes on the file names.
 For example, the first PDF of the weekly lectures will be named "1 First_Lecture_Name.pdf", the second "2 Second_Lecture_Name.pdf" and so on.
 If multiple PDFs were presented during a lecture, you will find an enumeration like "1.1 Lecture_Name.pdf" and "1.2 Lecture_Name.pdf".

-Also note that, when you see empty slides (no written notes or highlighting) in the PDFs, this means that they were either skipped or they are annotated in another PDF (this applies to the Weekly clusters divided notes).
+Also note that, when you see empty slides (no written notes or highlighting) in the PDFs, this means that they were either skipped or they are annotated in another PDF (this applies to the Weekly Clusters divided notes).
 This mainly happens when a PDF was started in one lecture and ended in the next or the following ones.

 Some notes or exercises were taken in italian, but this applies to the vast minority of the cases.
 I apologize for the inconvenience for any international students.